Justice at your doorsteps

 (Note: Sama is the name of website)

 It runs a campaign called “Indian Mediation Week”, to sensitize the general public about adopting collaborative dispute resolution practices.
 In 2017, the Department of Justice (DoJ), Ministry of Law and Justice, Government of India, recognized Odrways as an ODR service provider.
-The notification is available on the Department of Justice website, available here- https://doj.gov.in/sites/default/files/firm%20details.pdf (Refer to page 9 of the notification) Media Coverage is available here.
+The notification is available on the Department of Justice website, available here- https://doj.gov.in/sites/default/files/firm%20details.pdf (Refer to page 9 of the notification).
+The notification is also available here.
+Media Coverage is available here.

 In 2019, Odrways won the E-ADR challenge organized by Agami and ICICI Bank, where 16+ ADR/ODR platforms from across the world participated.
 A jury led by former Supreme Court judge, Justice BN Srikrishna, identified Odrways as the most capable organization to build an Online Dispute Resolution (ODR) platform for the country.
 The media coverage is available here.

 - What is the role of Sama in the Online Lok Adalat?